dovecot/documentation/source/settings/core.rst

 Configures the list of active workarounds for Submission client bugs.
 The list is space-separated.
 Supported workaround identifiers are:

+* ``implicit-auth-external`` - Implicitly login using the EXTERNAL SASL mechanism upon the first MAIL command, provided that the client provides a valid TLS client certificate.
+This is helpful for clients that omit explicit SASL authentication when configured for authentication using a TLS certificate (Thunderbird for example).

+  .. versionadded:: v2.3.18

 * ``mailbox-for-path`` - Allow using bare Mailbox syntax (i.e., without <...>) instead of full path syntax.
 * ``whitespace-before-path`` - Allow one or more spaces or tabs between 'MAIL FROM:' and path and between 'RCPT TO:' and path.